sheiray/Arduino-VEX3/README.md

 ---

-# To Include
+# Line Follower
+- **See Folder for PDFs** about sensor desgin and hints.
+- Black: ground
+- Red: 5V

 - analog means reading a specifc number
-- digital output means triggering a sensor between 0 & 1

 - line sensor: what is the darkest number, what is the birghtest number
 - how does this correspond in "real-life"

 Google Search: https://www.vexrobotics.com/276-2154.html?___store=vexroboticsca&___from_store=vexrobotics&srsltid=AfmBOopOWOMtHZChHNC3Sl_xxSmBXaDxidMMMvo1M1As8EO_jG4Fgu_r#attr-vex_compatability
 - Sensor Search numbers on sesnor: Vex3 2442BB [276-2154]

+---

+# To Include
+- find design ideas for sensor
+- design self-driving car | apply to cars already made

 ---